Container Images

 parameter.

-Default Container OS: Ubuntu 20.04
+Container OS:

-You can import existing images from remote Docker registries, like Docker Hub, Google Artifact Registry, ECR, GitHub Container Registry, Nvidia and more.
+You can import existing images from remote Docker registries, like Docker Hub, Google Artifact Registry, ECR, GitHub Container Registry, NVIDIA and more.

 Just supply a base_image